rails/protected_attributes/README.md

 ### Errors

-By default, errors will not be raised if the user passes attributes in the params hash which are not allowed to be updated.
+By default, attributes in the params hash which are not allowed to be updated are just ignored.
+If you prefer an exception to be raised configure:
-If you want the functionality where exceptions (`ActiveModel::MassAssignmentSecurity::Error`) are raised.
-Add to your config the strict flag:

 ```ruby
 config.active_record.mass_assignment_sanitizer = :strict
 ```

+Any protected attributes violation raises `ActiveModel::MassAssignmentSecurity::Error` then.

 ## Contributing